- Code EMDV8127

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-The workload for a 6 unit course is approximately 120 hours of study including class time and private study.
-This is an intensive course combining a week-long workshop and tutorials over two weeks plus two online sessions in the weeks prior to the workshop.
+The workload for a 6 unit course is approximately 130 hours of study including class time and private study.

 No prescribed text.
 Reference material will be prepared for each session depending on the selected case study and related issues.